EXCLUSIVE: Chick-fil-A To Stop Donations To Charities With Anti-LGBT Views

 More than 100 LGBT and animal rights protesters showed up to opening day at Chick-fil-A’s first Toronto store in September.
 After protests and a boycott by a local LGBT group, the landlord behind a Chick-fil-A pop-up store at a mall in Reading, England, announced eight days into the lease it would not renew with the chain because the mall is meant to “offer an inclusive space where everyone is welcome.”

-A Chick-fil-A in Scotland is still in operation, but company leaders still felt a new message was needed — especially in foreign markets, where the most prominent brand exposure to Chick-fil-A are headlines about its support for organizations with anti-LGBT stances.
+A Chick-fil-A in Scotland is still in operation, but company leaders felt a new message was needed nonetheless — especially in foreign markets, where the most prominent brand exposure to Chick-fil-A are headlines about its support for organizations with anti-LGBT stances.

 Chick-fil-A has been working on the new charitable structure since summer 2018, according to sources familiar with the process, and finally approved it in a board vote last week.
 But it will still take time for the plan to take effect.